sanketsmali03/wdio_bstack_automate_sample/README.md

-# Automated Testing Pipeline with Jenkins
+# Automated Testing Pipeline with Jenkins ( Master & Slave confiugration)

-This repository contains a Jenkins pipeline script for executing automated tests using WebDriverIO and BrowserStack Automate.
+This repository contains a Jenkins pipeline script for executing automated tests using WebDriverIO and BrowserStack Automate.The pipeline script will split features file equally across number of slaves machine in runtime

 ## Prerequisites